pyca/cryptography/docs/x509/tutorial.rst

 ========

 X.509 certificates are used to authenticate clients on servers.
-The most common use case is for webservers using HTTPS.
+The most common use case is for web servers using HTTPS.

 Creating a Certificate Signing Request (CSR)
 --------------------------------------------

-When obtaining a certificate from a certificate authority (CA), the usual workflow is:
+When obtaining a certificate from a certificate authority (CA), the usual flow is:

 1. You generate a private/public key pair.
 2. You create a request for a certificate, which is signed by your key (to prove